-- × Don't worry too much about making grammatical mistakes. - X Don't worry if you don't understand.
-Just ask the examiner to repeat or explain the question. - Don't prepare long answers and try to learn them in advance. - ➤ Don't worry if you think your partner is not as good at speaking English as you, or is much better than you.
-The examiners mark you individually. - ➤ Don't be so nervous that you don't speak.
-The examiners can't mark you if you don't say anything. - Non't worry if the examiner stops you.
+- × Don't worry too much about making grammar mistakes. - × Don't worry if you don't understand.
+Just ask the examiner to repeat or explain the question. - × Don't prepare long answers and try to learn them in advance. - Don't worry if you think your partner is not as good at speaking English as you, or is much better than you.
+The examiners mark you individually. - × Don't be so nervous that you don't speak.
+The examiners can't mark you if you don't say anything. - × Don't worry if the examiner stops you.
 It is important that the tests are not too long.

-Could I do the test together with someone from my own school/college?
+Could I do the test together with someone from my own school?

-This will depend on your centre.
-In centres where there are candidates from a number of different schools or colleges, it is likely that candidates will take the test with students from another school or college.
-You can check with your centre to find out the situation.
+This depends on the centre.
+In some centres, candidates from the same school are paired together.
+In others, where candidates from a number of different schools do the test at the same time, you may do the test with a student from another school.
+Check with your centre to find out more.